bkg/django-spillway/README.rst

 -----
 Create a `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ with `virtualenvwrapper <https://virtualenvwrapper.readthedocs.org/en/latest/>`_, install dependencies, and run the tests.
-Running tests with SpatiaLite requires a build of pysqlite with extension loading enabled.
+On Python 2.7, running tests with SpatiaLite requires a build of pysqlite with extension loading enabled.
+On 3.x, all is well without it.

 .. code-block:: shell

     mkvirtualenv spillway
+    # Only the following when testing on 2.7, not needed with 3.x.
     pip install --global-option=build_ext --global-option='-USQLITE_OMIT_LOAD_EXTENSION' pysqlite
-    pip install -r requirements.txt
+    pip install -r requirements.txt Pillow
     make check